Skip to main content Skip to navigation

 ELIGIBILITY

 • To enter the competition, a team must complete the online registration.
 Teams should include members possessing the essential background to enable the development of a serious business plan.
 Interdisciplinary teams are strongly encouraged.
-There is no limit on the number of members; however, only four team members can present in the virtual presentation round.
+There is no limit on the number of members; however, only four team members can present in the final presentation round.
 Small teams are recommended.

 COMPETITION RULES